-During the year the organization obtained \$10,802 (2022 - \$21,000) of training services for its athletes and coaches from a company, which at the time of providing the services, was controlled by the spouse of a Director of SJC.
-The respective Director retired from the Board in 2022 therefore, transactions with the company, if any, on a go forward basis are not considered a related party transaction.
+During 2023 the organization obtained approximately \$10,802 of training services for its athletes and coaches from a company, which at the time of providing the services, was controlled by the spouse of a Director of SJC.
+The respective Director retired from the board transactions with the company, if any, on a go forward basis are not considered a related party transaction.
 The services were provided at arm's length terms.

-5. Other information:
+5. Grant revenue: